Buying a Franchise and Franchise Due Diligence – Critical Facts to Consider

 2. Do not believe that franchises are almost risk free.
 The fact is: Franchise failure rates are high.

 3. When you see an advertisement that says ‘Free Franchise Consulting‘, it means you will be dealing with franchise brokers and salespeople.
 They will be paid a fee or commission if you buy a franchise they recommend.
 Here is the difference between a broker and a consultant.

-4. Most buyers don’t understand what they’re buying.
+4. Most franchise buyers don’t understand what they are buying because they do not conduct adequate franchise due diligence.
 A bad purchase cannot be reversed.
 Don’t become an unhappy franchisee.

 “I trust my instincts, so I’ll know if a franchise suits me”.
 Without knowledge of franchising and franchise due diligence, instincts are meaningless.

 “I’ll verify what I’m told and find out the truth about different opportunities.”
 Inexperienced buyers don’t know what or how to verify.